koshea/congressbot/README.md

+# congressbot

-# congressbot for [/r/watchingcongress](http://www.reddit.com/r/watchingcongress) on reddit
+congressbot is a bot for [/r/watchingcongress](http://www.reddit.com/r/watchingcongress) on reddit.